Design a poster

 Your poster is an advertisement

-• Include your name and contact information on the poster, and make it easy to find
+• Include your name and contact information on the poster

 • QR code can be useful